BitByLogics/Bits-ORM/README.md

 The annotation has various attributes that can be defined which changes how the column will be created.
 You can find a list of Column attributes after this example.

+**IMPORTANT** `In order for BORM to work, the object MUST have an empty constructor and a constructor with all fields defined with the column annotation!`

 ```java
 import net.bitbylogic.orm.annotation.Column;
 import net.bitbylogic.orm.data.BormObject;